Level of analysis

 Level of analysis is used in the social sciences to point to the location, size, or scale of a research target.
 It is distinct from unit of observation in that the former refers to a more or less integrated set of relationships while the latter refers to the distinct unit from which data have been or will be gathered.
 Together, the unit of observation and the level of analysis help define the population of a research enterprise.

 Level of analysis vs unit of analysis

-Level of analysis is closely related to the term unit of analysis, and some scholars have used them interchangingly, while others argue for a need for distinction.
+Level of analysis is closely related to the term unit of analysis, and some scholars have used them interchangeably, while others argue for a need for distinction.
 Ahmet Nuri Yurdusev wrote that "the level of analysis is more of an issue related to the framework/context of analysis and the level at which one conducts one's analysis, whereas the question of the unit of analysis is a matter of the 'actor' or the 'entity' to be studied".
 Manasseh Wepundi noted the difference between "the unit of analysis, that is the phenomenon about which generalizations are to be made, that which each 'case' in the data file represents and the level of analysis, that is, the manner in which the units of analysis can be arrayed on a continuum from the very small (micro) to very large (macro) levels."